 Ensuring that your bathroom and kitchen extractor fans are working properly will reduce the amount of moist air that can spread around your home, but the best results come from modern whole house solutions such as Positive Input Ventilation (PIV) systems, which have a central unit in the loft or a cupboard and ensure gentle air flow throughout the whole building to prevent moisture levels from building up anywhere.

-If you are concerned about the damage that Mildew can do to your home or the health risks associated with damp and mould, please contact us today to book a free home survey from one of our local ventilation specialists.
-They will investigate the causes of damp in your home and provide advice and guidance about the best solution for your needs.
+If you are concerned about the health risks of mildew and mould, or the damage that that Mildew can do to your belongings if it is allowed to spread, contact us today and book your free home survey.
+Our local ventilation specialists will visit your home to identify the causes of your mildew problem and provide helpful advice and guidance about the best solution for your needs.